When is the race?

 You can find prices for all three races HERE.
 Please note that the prices go up as we get closer to race day, so sign-up early

-Can I switch between races?
+Can I switch my race distance?

 Yes, you can switch any time before you pick up your packet.
 Email Jonathan for details